Intuned/intuned-auth-sessions-integration-examples/credentials-based-auth-session/README.md

 }
 ```

-2. generate a recorder-based auth session for the user.
+2. start the auth session creation operation with user credentials.

 ```ts
     // start the auth session creation operation with user credentials